a nurse assisting a patient

 Supportive Care and Palliative Treatment

-Reviewed by: HU Medical Review Board | Last reviewed: September 2023
+Reviewed by: HU Medical Review Board | Last reviewed: October 2024 | Last updated: November 2024

-Palliative care is a specialized field that aims to alleviate symptoms and maximize the patient’s quality of life.
+Palliative care is a specialized field that aims to reduce symptoms and maximize the patient’s quality of life.
 Palliative care does not focus on curing the disease or prolonging life, which is the goal of other cancer treatments.

-However, palliative care is an important part of the patient’s treatment plan and encompasses physical symptoms, psychosocial distress, spiritual distress, and caregiver distress.1 Palliative care is often provided by a number of healthcare professionals, often working as part of a multidisciplinary team.
-The team may include doctors, nurses, dietitians, pharmacists, psychologists, and social workers.2
+However, palliative care is an important part of the patient’s treatment plan and encompasses physical symptoms, psychosocial distress, spiritual distress, and caregiver distress.1

 Palliative care for physical symptoms

 People with advanced lung cancer experience the most troubling symptoms as well as dealing with potential side effects from treatment.
-Symptom management is one of the critical parts of care for patients with advanced disease.
+Symptom management is one of the critical parts of care for people with advanced disease.

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.